Author has written 7 stories for Mortal Kombat.

-Likes: Writing (duh); reading (also duh); superhero, action, and horror movies (none of that chick-flick crap); rock/hard rock/metal music; big dogs; my San Soo, Wing Chun, and Tai Chi classes; driving through the Rockies in my Jeep; riding horses; watching/playing sports, especially football and baseball (Go Broncos, Go Rockies!); folklore (specifically pertaining to tricksters); cherry cokes from Sonic
+Likes: Writing; reading; superhero, action, and horror movies (none of that chick-flick crap); rock/hard rock/metal music; big dogs; my Hung Gar classes; watching/playing sports, especially football and baseball (Go Broncos, Go Rockies!); folklore; cherry cokes from Sonic

 I have an army of devoted an awesome readers who I frequently turn to for advice and support.
 And, they're kind enough to put up with my incessant neuroses.
 It may come as a shock to you all, but the whole "has-her-shit-together-as-a-writer" thing that I seem to excel at is the furthest thing from the truth!
 I'm a downright lunatic about writing.
 No seriously, I am.
 So, my band of pen-pals work tirelessly to keep me sane.
 Therefore, they deserve a perpetual honorable mention

 Obelisk of Light I've had many interesting conversations with my pen pal about everything you can think of, but of course our favorite subject is MK.
+Her love of Raiden and especially Fujin has infected me, so now I care about them way more than I used to.
 She keeps me honest, and for that, I'm immensely grateful.
 She never hesitates to tell me the truth, even if it might hurt my feelings, and so I feel like I've grown as a writer just by talking to her.
-She has a bunch of one-shots, but she's currently working on a longer story called Web of Deception that I hope you'll check out.
-This story focuses on the MK tournament during the time of the MK: Conquest TV show.

 A WORD ABOUT REVIEWING